KristineK/func/userStory/US05-P1- Shopping cart.md

 #Tests
-### Scenario US05-T01: Add a product from homepage
+### Scenario US05-T01: Add a product from homepage to cart
 Open homepage
 Click on "Add to Cart" of any of 4 product displayed below carousel See that items in cart is updated and price is correctly calculated
 Automated: no

-### Scenario US05-T02: Add a product from product page
+### Scenario US15-T01 or US05-T02: Add a product from product page to cart
 Open any product page (e.g. http://demoshop24.com/index.php?route=product/product&product_id=40)
 Click on "Add to Cart"
 See that items in cart is updated and price is correctly calculated